WHAT IS SOCCER ACROSS AMERICA?

 Soccer Across America also helps new programs find the funding and equipment to begin and then expand their activities.
 Over the past several years, Indiana Soccer’s Soccer Across America program has donated thousands of dollars in financial support, equipment and administrative assistance to programs across the state of Indiana.

-Reach out to children in underserved and socio-economically disadvantaged areas in order to offer them an ongoing program of positive sports activities through soccer.
+Reach out to children in underserved communities and socio-economically disadvantaged areas in order to offer them an ongoing program of positive sports activities through soccer.

 Provide a positive activity outside of school which will encourage exercise and increase awareness of one’s own health through sports.